codebysana/codebysana/README.md

 ## 🚀 About Me

-- 💻 Passionate full-stack developer from **[Your Country]**
+- 💻 Passionate full-stack developer from **PAKISTAN**
 - 🛠️ Specialized in the **MERN Stack** (MongoDB, Express.js, React, Node.js)
-- 🧑‍🏫 Sharing what I learn and building meaningful projects
+- 🏆 Sharing what I learn and building meaningful projects
 - 🌱 Continuously learning and growing
-- 💡 Love to teach, code, and collaborate
+- 🔥 Love to teach, code, and collaborate

 ---